 Total views on all pieces of content was over 600,000.
 Boom.

 Be cognizant of getting as much mileage as possible out of your content.
 Each platform is another place to get your name and products in front of a crowd, and if you’ve already made a piece of content, reuse and recycle.

 Did it Work?

 It depends.
-Not in a direct revenue and knife sales perspective– those have been lackluster at best.
+Not from a direct revenue and knife sales perspective– those have been lackluster at best.
 We track direct sales from videos via Google UTM links, and we watch category sales closely on the backend of our site when a promo like this goes live.
 We sold a few Salt knives, but overall, it was business as usual.
 So why do a project like this?
 600k+ people just saw our brand!
 That’s huge, particularly when a large majority of those people have likely never heard of Blade HQ.
 (BTW: the Blade HQ brand is spoken or shown a whopping 17 times in the 12 minute video– subtle, yet saturated.)

 In the world of e-commerce, we have a tendency to rely heavily on our direct data and sales to gauge success.
 But it’s difficult to measure the long-term value of a project like this.
 Maybe it will hit a million views in the coming months.
 Maybe releasing it in November wasn’t the best idea, but come summer, people are going to buy rust-proof knives in droves.
 I’m not too concerned about it.
 The people loved it.
 And when the people love it, we win.